yitbehisbro/monty/README.md

 <h3>Tests</h3>

-<p>We strongly encourage you to work all together on a set of tests</p>

 <h3>The Monty language</h3>

 <p>Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.</p>